OthmaneNissoukin/e-presentation/notes.md

 ## Tasks

+-   Add password reset for trainees
 -   Hash passwords
+-   Update notification status on read
 -   Roll back changes when error happens when inserting/deleting data from database

 -   Require users to insert their email